IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/running-debugging.md

 Used budget: ExBudget {exBudgetCPU = ExCPU 204149, exBudgetMemory = ExMemory 901}
 ```

-note :pin: FIXME
+> :pushpin: **NOTE**
-The above example shows that `plc` -- the language which actually *runs on the chain* --
+> The above example shows that `plc` -- the language which actually *runs on the chain* --
-is lower-level and more akin to assembly.
+> is lower-level and more akin to assembly.
 Users that are concerned about the safety of their smart contracts
-are advised instead to use a higher-level typed language (e.g. Plutus Tx) which compiles down to `plc`.
+> are advised instead to use a higher-level typed language (e.g. Plutus Tx) which compiles down to `plc`.

-After plutus program's execution is completed (succeeded or failed), the final used budget will be printed to 'stderr'.
+After plutus program's execution is completed (succeeded or failed), the final used budget will be printed to `stderr`.
 Because the CLI tool employs the same `plc` interpreter as the one that the Cardano node runs, we can be sure
 that the program's execution result & budget match precisely those computed on the chain (assuming same program
 and same cost model).

-You can pass a maximum CPU and/or MEMory budget that is allowed to be spent with the `--budget=CPU` or `-budget=,MEM` or `--budget=CPU,MEM` options; if given budget runs outs, the execution will fail and stop earlier.
+You can pass a maximum CPU and/or Memory budget that is allowed to be spent with the `--budget=CPU` or `-budget=,MEM` or `--budget=CPU,MEM` options; if given budget runs out, the execution will fail and stop earlier.
 If there is no CPU and/or MEM limit given, the budget is practically unlimited.

 ``` shell